The Village staff and employees strive to provide the best service possible to our residents, while keeping your property taxes as low as possible.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-The employee must be available and present for work as scheduled; be available for call-out 24 hours a day, 7 days a week; and perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.
-Must be able to attend and participate in job-related meetings, seminars, and continuous education courses.
-Must be able to pass psychological, physical and/or other examinations as required.
+The employee must be available and present for work as scheduled and perform all functions of the job safely and efficiently at all times in compliance with all safety regulations and policies for the safety and welfare of the employee, co-workers, and the public.
+Must be able to attend and participate in job-related

 Work Environment Factors: